Probing electromagnetic-gravitational wave emission coincidence in type I binary-driven hypernova family of long GRBs at very-high redshift: Abstract

 \section{Abstract}

-Due to the technical time delay of the XRT instrument on board the Neil Gehrels Swift Observatory satellite, we cannot observe the X-ray emission occurring less than $\sim 40$~s after a gamma-ray burst (GRB) trigger time.
-We here indicate a new strategy of using the cosmological time dilatation in high redshift GRBs to observe the earliest X-ray emission by Swift/XRT in the GRB cosmological rest-frame.
-We illustrate this procedure using $354$ GRBs with a well-defined cosmological redshift selected from the Swift GRB catalog.
-We compare and contrast the time delay between the trigger of the source and the first observation by Swift/XRT as measured in the observer frame (OTD) and the corresponding delay measured in GRBs' cosmological rest-frame (RTD).
-We consider as specific prototypes three binary-driven hypernovae of type I (BdHNe I): GRB 090423 at $z=8.2$ with an RTD of $8.2$~s, GRB 090429B at $z\sim 9.4$ with an RTD of $10.1$~s, as well as the GRB 220101A at $z=4.6$ with an RTD of $14.2$~s.
-This opens a new possibility for probing Episode (1) of BdHNe, linked to the origin and early appearance of the newborn neutron star ($\nu$NS) and its transition from a Jacobi triaxial ellipsoid (JTE) to a Maclaurin spheroid configuration that originates the GRB afterglow onset.
-We also present the methodology to compute the sweeping frequencies and the energetics of the associated conspicuous gravitational wave emission.
+The repointing time of the XRT instrument on the Neil Gehrels Swift Observatory satellite has posed challenges in observing and studying the early X-ray emissions within $\approx40$~s after a gamma-ray burst (GRB) trigger.
+To address this issue, we adopt a novel approach that capitalizes on the cosmological time dilation in GRBs with redshifts ranging from $3$ to $9$.
+Applying this strategy to Swift/XRT data, we investigate the earliest X-ray emissions of $368$~GRBs from the Swift catalog, including short and long GRBs.
+We compare the time delay between the GRB trigger and the initial Swift/XRT observation, measured in the GRB observer frame (OTD) and the cosmological rest-frame (RTD).
+This technique is here used in the analysis of GRB~090423 at $z=8.233$ (RTD~$\sim8.2$~s), GRB~090429B at $z\approx9.4$ (RTD~$\sim10.1$~s), and GRB~220101A at $z=4.61$ (RTD~$\sim14.4$~s).
+The cosmological time dilation enables us to observe the very early X-ray afterglow emission in these three GRBs.
+We thus validate the observation of the collapse of the carbon-oxygen (CO) core and the coeval newborn neutron star ($\nu$NS) formation triggering the GRB event in the binary-driven hypernova (BdHN) scenario.
+We also evidence the $\nu$NS spin-up due to supernova ejecta fallback and its subsequent slowing down due to the X-optical-radio synchrotron afterglow emission.
+A brief gravitational wave signal may separate the two stages due to a fast-spinning $\nu$NS triaxial-to-axisymmetric transition.
+We also analyze the long GRB redshift distribution for the different BdHN types and infer that BdHNe~II and III may originate the NS binary progenitors of short GRBs.

 \keywords{}